ssuryanarayanan/Qi-Docs/docs/Reading_Data_API.rst

 **Returns**
-  An IEnumerable of all behavior objects
+  An IEnumerable of all value objects

 Security
   Allowed by administrator and user accounts